Oyku-gokce/DataScience-Classification/README.md

 Naive Bayes has an average performance compared to the other two models in terms of accuracy and kappa values.
 However, sensitivity values between classes appear to be more unstable than other models.
 Inter-class sensitivity values show us the rate of correct classification of each class.
 For example, we observe that since the inter-class sensitivity of the model we trained with knn is low, the success of correctly predicting the class in this model is poor.

-According to the data we obtained, we can say that the Random Forest model has a better performance in general.
+According to the data I obtained, I can say that the Random Forest model has a better performance in general.